 - Check for $200 payable to Northshore School District or NSD.

-Application packets will be available here for download beginning February 1, 2019.
-It can also be requested after January 15 by calling the Office of Elementary Education: 425.408.7705.
+Application packets can be downloaded here.
+The packet can also be requested after January 15 by calling the Office of Elementary Education: 425.408.7705.
 Applications will be mailed after the February 1 opening date.